geraldhumphries/generator-jhipster-elasticsearch-reindexer/README.md

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.

+This module will generate a service using your JHipster entities that allows you to delete and rewrite all rows from your Elasticsearch index using rows from your main datastore.
+This is useful if any changes have been made to the main database outside of the application, like inserting rows using liquibase or migrating data from another database.

 # Prerequisites

 As this is a [JHipster](http://jhipster.github.io/) module, we expect you have JHipster and its related tools already installed: